Sesame Street international co-productions: History

 A few months after the 1969 debut of Sesame Street on National Educational Television in the United States, producers from Brazil, Mexico, Canada, Iran and Germany requested that the organization responsible for the show's production, the Children's Television Workshop (CTW), create and produce versions of Sesame Street in those countries.
 Even before the American show's debut, the CTW established an international division, which oversaw its licensing in other countries.
 According to Gregory J. Gettas, the division immediately developed four main licensing policies: (1) Like the American version, all foreign versions had to be broadcast without commercials; (2) any changes would have to meet high production standards, which protected the CTW's proprietary interests; (3) all versions had to reflect the country's cultural values and traditions; and (4) all changes would have to be approved, initiated, and supervised by a local committee working with the CTW.

 Many years later, co-creator Joan Ganz Cooney recalled, "To be frank, I was really surprised, because we thought we were creating the quintessential American show.
 We thought the Muppets were quintessentially American, and it turns out they're the most international characters ever created".
 Michael Dann, a former CBS executive whom Cooney had hired as a CTW vice-president and her assistant, was assigned to field offers from other countries to produce their own versions of Sesame Street.
 Dann's appointment led to television critic Marvin Kitman stating, "After he [Dann] sells [Sesame Street] in Russia and Czechoslovakia, he might try Mississippi, where it is considered too controversial for educational TV".

 By summer 1970, Dann had made the first international agreements for what the CTW later called "co-productions".
 38 Canadian Broadcasting Corporation television stations broadcast Sesame Street to Canada's English-speaking provinces.
 The Armed Forces Radio and Television Network agreed to air the first 130 episodes of the U.S.-made show for children of military personnel serving in 16 countries, including Iceland, Greece, Ethiopia, and South Korea.
 During his tenure at CTW, Dann also made agreements with several Caribbean nations, Mexico, Australia, Japan, the Philippines, France, Israel, and Germany.
 He later told author Michael Davis, "I was aggressive and I knew people around the world".
-During the same period there were discussions about broadcasting the U.S. version in Britain or producing a British version of Sesame Street, but British broadcasters found the show too controversial and rejected the idea.
+During the same period there were discussions about broadcasting the American version in Britain or producing a British version of Sesame Street, but British broadcasters found the show too controversial and rejected the idea.
 The American version was broadcast throughout the UK on a limited basis starting in 1971, but went off the air in 2001.